I Want To...

 All School of Medicine students must be covered under the group dental plan administered by CareFirst BlueCross BlueShield.
 This coverage is available to students, and to their children under age 19 who are enrolled in the Student Health Program medical insurance plan (as required by the Affordable Care Act).
 Dental coverage is not available to the spouse or same-sex domestic partner of the student.
 Detailed information about the student dental plan is available on the SOM website.

-Students are allowed one annual (July 1-June 30) comprehensive routine eye examination/contact lens evaluation provided by the Wilmer Comprehensive Eye Service.
+Students are allowed one annual comprehensive routine eye examination/contact lens evaluation provided by Wilmer Comprehensive Eye Service within the health plan year, which begins JULY 1 and ends JUNE 30.
 Appointments can be made by contacting one of several locations shown below.
 When calling to make your appointment, please notify the person scheduling you that your examination will be covered by University Health Services.
 Your name and fee for the examination will then be placed on an account to be paid by the UHS Benefits Office.
-If for some reason you get a bill, please notify Mr. Darnell Williams immediately at 410-955-3872 or by email at firstname.lastname@example.org and submit the bill for resolution.
+If for some reason you get a bill, please notify the UHS Benefits Office immediately at 410-502-7372 or by email at email@example.com and submit the bill for resolution.
 Please note that the fee for the routine eye examination/contact lens evaluation is not paid by your Student Health Program (SHP) insurance and you should not contact or submit the bill to them.
 Eyeglasses or contact lenses are not covered by the SHP insurance or by UHS.
 However, the Wilmer Institute Comprehensive Eye Service provides a 25% discount off of the retail price of prescription eyewear, frames, lenses, and lens treatments; 25% discount off all non-prescription sunglasses; and 10% discount off a year’s supply of disposable or planned replacement contact lenses.

 Dependent vision care: Routine eye examinations or contact lens fittings for dependents under the age of 20 are covered under the SHP.
 Please refer to the insurance summary of benefits for specifics of services and benefits allowed or contact a customer service representative from EHP's Student Health Program at 410-424-4450 for assistance.